A mental note and short reminder on how to use the “test” command in bash if-loops or using the && and || operators for conditional scripting.

 $ [[ "foo" == $var && "baz" == $var ]] && echo "true" || echo "false"

-For example, when I’m downloading, extracting and forwarding files based on a list of ISBNs and do not know whether I’ll find a package for each of the given ISBNs, then I need to know the failed ISBN, so that I do not include it within my extra metadata file, in which I only want to provide data for succeeded ISBNs.
-Obviously, I’m aware that I could include a test
+falseFor example, when I’m downloading, extracting and forwarding files based on a list of ISBNs and do not know whether I’ll find a package for each of the given ISBNs, then I need to know the failed ISBN, so that I do not include it within my extra metadata file, in which I only want to provide data for succeeded ISBNs.
+Obviously, I’m aware that I could include a test at an earlier stage already, but this is my workshop;-)

 ISBNLIST=ISBNs4NYU.txt